-Education Programs: The education programs include bachelor's and master's degree options as well as certificates of advanced study options:
+The education programs include bachelor's and master's degree options as well as certificates of advanced study options:

-- The Residency Teacher Certification Program (first-level certification): The program can be completed as part of a bachelor's degree, independently after the baccalaureate is completed (Certificate of Advance Study), or as part of the Master in Teaching degree. - The Residency School Counselor Program: The program can be completed as a Certificate of Advanced Study (education staff associate) or as part of a Master of Education strand. - The Residency School Administrator Program: The program can be completed as Certificate of Advanced Study for principal and/or program administrator as part of a Master of Education degree strand.
+- The Residency Teacher Certification Program (first-level certification): The program can be completed as part of a bachelor's degree, independently after the baccalaureate is completed (Certificate of Advanced Study), or as part of the Master in Teaching degree. - The Residency School Counselor Program: The program can be completed as a Certificate of Advanced Study (education staff associate) or as part of a Master of Education strand, as well as an add on for students enrolled in the Master of Arts in Counseling program. - The Residency School Administrator Program: The program can be completed as Certificate of Advanced Study for principal and/or program administrator as part of a Master of Education degree strand.